 Transocean Ltd. Provides Quarterly Fleet Status Report

-The report also includes the following contracts:
+This quarter’s report includes the following updates:

 The report can be accessed on the company’s website: www.deepwater.com.